MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/printing-forms-fixed-assets.md

 [!include [banner](../includes/banner.md)]

-The following unified printing forms for fixed assets are supported in Dynamics 365 for Finance and Operations:
+The following unified printing forms for fixed assets are supported in Dynamics 365 for Finance and Operations.

 | **Form code** | **Form name**                                               |
 |---------------|-------------------------------------------------------------|